 "IFRS" means the International Financial Reporting Standards as issued by the International Accounting Standards Board and the IFRS Interpretations Committee.

 "IPC" or the "Corporation" means International Petroleum Corporation.

-"MCR" means the material change report dated February 12, 2019 filed by the Corporation in respect of certain reserves and resource information.
+"MCR" means the material change report dated February 11, 2020 filed by the Corporation in respect of certain reserves and resource information, including reserves and resources attributable to the Granite Acquisition.